rokka-io/rokka-site/source/_references/60-users-and-memberships.md

 It's a good idea to create a user for your application with only write access (and not admin rights) when you start using the service in earnest.

+You can easily add new users with different membership rights in the [dashboard](https://rokka.io/dashboard/#/memberships).

 ## The user object

 | Attribute | Description |